-The partnership between Qantas and Emirates has not only opened up dozens of new routes and one-stop flights into Europe, it also delivers new ways for Qantas Frequent Flyers to earn and burn their points.
+The partnership between Qantas and Emirates has not only opened up dozens of new routes and one-stop flights into Europe and the UK, it also lets Qantas Frequent Flyers earn points and status credits when travelling with Emirates.

-But there are some traps for unwary travellers – so here's what you need to know before booking with either Qantas or Emirates.
+Here's what you need to know before booking your next flight to Dubai or beyond with Qantas or Emirates.

 For example, the evening Emirates flight EK413 from Sydney to Dubai also carries the Qantas flight number of QF8413 (as it happens, all four-digit Qantas flight numbers beginning with '8' are actually Emirates flights).